airbytehq/airbyte/docusaurus/README.md

 yarn start # any changes will automatically be reflected in your browser!
 ```

+## Making Changes

+All the content for docs.airbute.com lives in the `/docs` directory in this repo.
+All files are markdown.
+Make changes or add new files, and you should see them in your browser!

 ## Plugin Client Redirects

 A silly name, but a useful plugin that adds redirect functionality to docusuaurs